• Home

 How SDR Determines Wall Thickness and Pressure Rating

-SDR Rating and PPR Pipe Pressure Classes in UAE Projects
+SDR Ratings and Pressure Classes in UAE Projects

-PPR pipes are commonly classified by PN (Pressure Nominal) ratings such as:
+• PPR pipes are classified by PN (Pressure Nominal) ratings:

 • PN10